-- 10 Source: - 11 NIST Office of Weights and Measures - 12 Purpose: - 13 In lieu of an electric vehicle fueling system providing a printed copy of its audit trail event records, it should be - 14 permissible for those systems that feature either a Category 2 or Category 3 method of sealing metrological features - 15 to provide that information in an electronic format during an inspection by weights and measures officials.
+- 1 In lieu of an electric vehicle fueling system providing a printed copy of its audit trail event records, it should be - 2 permissible for those systems that feature either a Category 2 or Category 3 method of sealing metrological features - 3 to provide that information in an electronic format during an inspection by weights and measures officials.

-- 17 Amend Handbook 44, Electric Vehicle Fueling Systems as follows: - 18 S.3.3.
+- 5 Amend NIST Handbook 44, Electric Vehicle Fueling Systems as follows: - S.3.3.
 Provision for Sealing.
-For devices and systems in which the configuration or calibration parameters can - be changed by use of a removable digital storage device, security shall be provided for those parameters as - specified in G-S.8.2.
+For devices and systems in which the configuration or calibration parameters can be changed by use of a removable digital storage device, security shall be provided for those parameters as specified in G-S.8.2.
 Devices and Systems Adjusted Using Removable Digital Storage Devices.
-For parameters - 21 adjusted using other means, the following applies. - Adequate provision shall be made for an approved means of security (e.g., data change audit trail) or physically - 23 applying security seals in such a manner that no adjustment can be made of: - 24 (a) each individual measurement element; - (b) any adjustable element for controlling voltage or current when such control tends to affect the accuracy of deliveries; - (c) any adjustment mechanism that corrects or compensates for energy loss between the system and vehicle connection; and - (d) any metrological parameter that detrimentally affects the metrological integrity of the EVSE or system. - When applicable, the adjusting mechanism shall be readily accessible for purposes of affixing a security seal. - 31 Audit trails shall use the format set forth in Table S.3.3.
-Categories of Device and Methods of Sealing. - 32 (Amended 2019)
+For parameters adjusted using other means, the following applies. - Adequate provision shall be made for an approved means of security (e.g., data change audit trail) or physically applying security seals in such a manner that no adjustment can be made of: - (a) each individual measurement element; - (b) any adjustable element for controlling voltage or current when such control tends to affect the accuracy of deliveries; - (c) any adjustment mechanism that corrects or compensates for energy loss between the system and vehicle connection; and - (d) any metrological parameter that detrimentally affects the metrological integrity of the EVSE or system.

+When applicable, the adjusting mechanism shall be readily accessible for purposes of affixing a security seal.
+Audit trails shall use the format set forth in Table S.3.3.
+Categories of Device and Methods of Sealing.
+(Amended 2019)

-Table S.3.3.
-Categories of Device and Methods of Sealing Categories of Device Method of Sealing Category 1: No remote configuration capability.
+e S.3.3. and Methods of Sealing Categories of Device Method of Sealing Category 1: No remote configuration capability.
 Seal by physical seal or two event counters: one for calibration parameters and one for configuration parameters.
 Category 2: Remote configuration capability, but access is controlled by physical hardware.
-The device shall clearly indicate that it is in the remote configuration mode and record such message if capable of printing in this mode or shall not operate while in this mode.
 The hardware enabling access for remote communication must be on-site.
-The hardware must be sealed using a physical seal or an event counter for calibration parameters and an event counter for configuration parameters.
+The hardware must be sealed using a physical seal or an event counter for The device shall clearly indicate that it is in the remote configuration mode and record such message if capable of printing in this mode or shall not operate while in this mode. calibration parameters and an event counter for configuration parameters.
 The event counters may be located either at the individual measuring EVSE or at the system controller; however, an adequate number of counters must be provided to monitor the calibration and configuration parameters of the individual EVSEs at a location.
 If the counters are located in the system controller rather than at the individual EVSE, means must be provided to generate a hard copy of the information through an on-site device; this information may be provided electronically in lieu of or in addition to a hard copy at the time of inspection.
-Category 3: Remote configuration capability access may be unlimited or controlled through a software switch (e.g., password).
-The device shall clearly indicate that it is in the remote configuration mode and record such message if capable of printing in this mode or shall not operate while in this mode.
-An event logger is required in the device; it must include an event counter (000 to 999), the parameter ID, the date and time of the change, and the new value of the parameter.
-A printed copy of the information must be available through the EVSE or through another on-site deviceThe event logger information may be provided electronically in lieu of or in addition to a hard copy at the time of inspection, provided the event logger information is retained in the system for future reference.
-The event logger shall have a capacity to retain records equal to 10 times the number of sealable parameters in the EVSE, but not more than 1000 records are required.
-(Note: Does not require 1000 changes to be stored for each parameter.)